 The EIDL Wave Is Here

 The SBA disbursed approximately $390 billion in Economic Injury Disaster Loans (EIDL) to 3.9 million small businesses during the COVID-19 pandemic.
-Repayment began in earnest in 2024 after multiple deferral periods ended, and defaults are surging.
+Repayment began in earnest in 2024 after multiple deferral periods ended, and defaults are increasing.

-If you are an EIDL borrower who cannot make payments, you have options -- but the rules depend on your loan size, whether you signed a personal guarantee, and what chapter of bankruptcy you file.
+If you are an EIDL borrower who cannot make payments, you have options - but the rules depend on your loan size, whether you signed a personal guarantee, and what chapter of bankruptcy you file.

-EIDL Loan Structure -- Why It Matters for Bankruptcy
+EIDL Loan Structure - Why It Matters for Bankruptcy

 Loans up to $25,000: Unsecured.
 No collateral, no personal guarantee.
 The simplest to discharge.